AitorGuti/blog-code/README.md

 2. In blog-code/aitorgutiblog type: hugo -t hugo-theme-cleanwhite

-This added static stuff to public folder
+This added static stuff to public folder.

+Now in both the public folder and the general folder you will:

 3. git status